diptosarkar/SpatNet/README.md

 structure_viz(g, resolution = F, num=F) #TT and FF works. resolutions needs a number.
 Not sure whether Km or m

 ```

+## Known issues:
+Pleas have a look at the issue tracker for known issues.
+If you can fix them, please go ahead.
+Your help is much appreciated.